Last updated on April 17, 2022

 P V Ariel: Yes, I have a few of them in this category.
-Before mentioning their name, I need to mention a few words about my beginning of this journey where I received lots of help in blogging.
+Before mentioning their name, I need to mention a few words about the beginning of this journey where I received lots of help in blogging.

-As I mentioned elsewhere, my blogging journey began with Google’s Knol pages, where I got a number of friends they are very helpful, and I learned a lot from them.
+As I mentioned elsewhere, my blogging journey began with Google’s Knol pages, where I got a number of friends who are very helpful, and I learned a lot from them.
 Among them a few names if I do not mention I will not show justice to this question as well as to those dear ones.

 My Esteemed Mentors In My Blogging Journey

-Yes, when I think of my English writing, especially blogging the very first name comes to my mind is Dr. Johnson C. Philip a Knol author, a scientist and a Christian Apologist who helped me in different ways to start a blog.
+Yes, when I think of my English writing, especially blogging the very first name that comes to my mind is Dr. Johnson C. Philip a Knol author, a scientist, and a Christian Apologist who helped me in different ways to start a blog.
 He manages a good number of blogs and web pages.

 He writes in English and Hindi languages on various subjects like science, religion, etc. He is one of the well-known numismatists in India and writes about it on his web pages.

-Following Knol authors helped me a lot in my blogging journey Prof. K V S S N Narayana Rao, he is a prolific blogger who still writes on different educational and social subjects through his Blogspot blogs.
+Following Knol authors helped me a lot in my blogging journey Prof. K V S S N Narayana Rao, is a prolific blogger who still writes on different educational and social subjects through his Blogspot blogs.

 Then comes, Peter Baskerville an Australian entrepreneur educationalist and a blogger who writes about Coffee and various other educational subjects.
 His Quora answers are well received.

 Gust MEES, a gentleman from Luxembourg who writes on Education and other related niches.
-Mohrum Kalifa a blogger who writes in English and Arabic language.
-Jagadeesh Mohan Kumar (Jag) yet another knol author, an SEO expert who handles various SEO related subjects in his blog pages.
+Mohrum Kalifa is a blogger who writes in English and Arabic language.
+Jagadeesh Mohan Kumar (Jag) is yet another knol author, an SEO expert who handles various SEO related subjects in his blog pages.

 Yet another name to mention in this regard is my friend Faisal Babu a Malayalam Blogger from Kunfuda (KSA) who helped me a lot in my Malayalam blog writing.

-Next, in line comes is my real mentor or tutor on the technical side of blogging, Rejoy Poulose, commonly known as Rejoy Poomala, an Engineer, who works in a famous TV Broadcasting company in Kerala.
+Next, in line comes is my real mentor or tutor on the technical side of blogging, Rejoy Poulose, commonly known as Rejoy Poomala, an Engineer, who works with a famous TV Broadcasting company in Kerala.

 He is a web designer and a WordPress expert and runs several blogs and web pages.
 In fact, my pvariel.com web page is the brainchild of Rejoy.

 Many such helpful people are there on this list, but space here constrains me to list all of them.
-I do not know what to call them, mentors, supporters, councilors or whatever… but I prefer to call them my fellow beloved bloggers!
+I do not know what to call them, mentors, supporters, councilors, or whatever… but I prefer to call them my fellow beloved bloggers!
 Thank you very much to all.

 Hey, Reji as I feared at the beginning of this question’s answer, as I thought it really becomes a bit longer answer, so let me put a full stop here.